jhiesey/stream-http/README.md

 # httpstream

 This module is an implementation of node's native `http` module for the browser.
-It tries to match node's API and behavior as closely as possible, but some features aren't available, since browsers don't give nearly as much control over requests for security reasons.
+It tries to match node's api and behavior as closely as possible, but some features aren't available, since browsers don't give nearly as much control over requests.

 This is heavily inspired by, and intended to replace, [http-browserify](https://github.com/substack/http-browserify)